WOLF retro DESIGN REVIEW. 27th March 2020

 WORD OF THE WOLF

 The time to have invested in a DX1 was in the mid to late 1990s, when it might have been considered a bulky out of date piece of hardware.
 Since then, prices have steadily gone upwards and they have become increasingly harder to find.
 When they do become available they are often snapped up by extreme collectors or museums.
 If you own one of the 140 built, you have something quite special and probably know it by now.
 The DX1 is simply magnificent and a sight to behold.
 We’ve done our best in this review to capture all its glory but photos don’t do it justice, so see it in person if you ever get the chance.

 If you do happen to be one of the lucky 140 (assuming no one owns more than one DX1), we highly recommend searching for an original LG-200 stand to be true to period.
 An original red case to go with your DX1 could be a once in a lifetime event, so don’t miss the opportunity if it ever happens.

 The WOLF DX1

-The synthesizer in this review was purchased in October 2003 after an exhausting 3-year search.
+The synthesizer in this review was purchased in October 2003 after an exhaustive 3-year search.
 It came in response to an online wanted advertisement.
-The serial no. 1003 which implies the 3rd one off the production line.
+It is a 100V unit with serial no. 1003 which implies that it was the 3rd one off the production line.
 We understand that it was originally owned by Japanese musician who took it to the USA.
 A deal was eventually made and this DX1 was transported to Melbourne where it remains a permanent part of the WOLF Collection.
 It is in near mint condition and is in 100% working order.
 Further to its immaculate condition, this DX1 is particularly nice as the wood veneer has maintained richness in colour and has expressive grain lines.
 It is complete with many original accessories including:

 - Original sound cartridges